-Faculty shall include the following procedures when constructing stems for a question:
+Faculty shall include the following procedures when constructing stems for a question, as appropriate:

-- The stem and options shall be complete sentences with a subject and verb. - The stem shall contain the words "patient" and "nurse" (i.e. The nurse caring for a patient with....) - The last sentence of the stem must be the question posed to the student (i.e. Which of the following is the MOST appropriate nursing intervention?) - The word "except" shall be avoided as part of the stem question. - Mathematical questions shall contain rounding rule. - All test questions must standalone. - When writing multiple choice test items, end the item in a question. - Use "select all that apply" type questions instead of "all of the following except" type questions. - Use of names in the test scenarios is discouraged. - Do not mention gender or age unless this information is pertinent to the test questions. - Use "the nurse" rather than "you," "he," or "she." - Use as few words as possible. - Test questions should reflect appropriate level for placement in the curriculum
+- The stem and options shall be complete sentences with a subject and verb. - The stem shall contain the words client and "nurse" - Example: The nurse caring for a patient client with....) - The last sentence of the stem must be the question posed to the student or a colon followed by appropriate completer statement - Example: Which is the most appropriate nursing intervention?) - The word "except" shall be avoided as part of the stem question. - Mathematical questions shall contain rounding rule. - All test questions must standalone. - When writing multiple choice test items, end the item in a question. - Use "select all that apply" instead of "all of the following except" type questions. - Do not use specific names - Examples: Ms. Jones, Mr. Jones - Do not specify gender or age unless information is specific to that population. - Use "the nurse" rather than "you," "he," or "she." - Use as few words as possible. - Test questions should reflect appropriate level for placement in the curriculum.